List of Pokémon Trading Card Game sets

-This is a list of Pokémon Trading Card Game sets from the collectible card game that was first released in Japan in 1996.
-As of April 2022, there are 98 card sets released in the U.S. and 91 card sets in Japan, including special sets.
-As of September 2017, collectively, there are 6,959 cards in the Japanese sets and 9,110 cards in the English sets.
-The large difference stems from Non-Holo Foil duplicates of rare cards included in English sets that are not printed in Japanese sets.
-As of March 2017, 23.6 billion cards had been shipped worldwide.
+The Pokémon Trading Card Game collectible card game was released in Japan in 1996.
+As of November 2025, there are 125 card sets for the game released in English and as of April 2022, there are 91 released in Japan, including special sets.
+As of September 2017, collectively, there are 6,959 cards in Japanese sets and 9,110 cards in English sets.
+As of March 2017, 23.6 billion cards have been shipped worldwide.

-The sets are generally considered into two lists: One for the first line of Wizards of the Coast cards and the second after Nintendo's acquisition of the card game after Wizards.
+The sets are generally divided into two categories: Wizards of the Coast cards, and cards made after Nintendo's acquisition of the franchise.

-The series first launched in English in late 1998, and Wizards of the Coast handled publishing.

-First Generation Sets
+First generation sets

 1998 Pokémon Demo Game Plastic Pack

-The 1998 Pokémon Demo Game Pack was the earliest Pokémon card pack to be produced and released in the English Pokémon TCG and served as the first introduction to Pokémon cards in the United States.
+The 1998 Pokémon Demo Game Pack were the earliest cards to be released in the English Pokémon TCG and served as the introduction to Pokémon cards in the United States.
 This Pokémon pack consists of 24 Base Set shadowless cards and an instruction manual.